Tour of Idaho

 you should not.
 Though barely 5 miles in

 the intersection of Big Smoky Creek (072) you'll need your big-person

 jammies.
 In nominal conditions it's an adventure.
 Beware of

 about 11 miles

-For many this will serve as a useful introduction to "side hills of
+For many this will be a further introduction to "side hills of

-concern" - a theme that will become more prevalent in coming
+concern" - a theme that will become much more prevalent in coming

 days.
 Continue over the pass and down a couple of

 miles to the West Fork of Big Smoky (224).
-Head southeast along
+Head southeast just

 will aptly punctuate the end of a great day of riding as you follow it